-Legendary British veteran of the electronic scene, DJ Harvey returns to the beach club for the first time after his epic set at the official Grace Jones afterparty.
+Legendary British veteran of the electronic scene, DJ Harvey returned to the beach club for the first time after his epic set at the official Grace Jones afterparty.
 A cult favourite, known for his immense eight-hour long sets and leftfield track selections, Harvey has been at the forefront of the UK club scene since the ’80s and his infamous Moist parties.
 Meanwhile, London-based DJ, producer and visual artist Trevor Jackson has contributed to music in many ways, founding the iconic OUTPUT RECORDINGS, designing highly acclaimed record sleeves and throwing down bold metal dance sets.

-Cartoonish pop-art-like pieces by Wedhar Riyadi, surreal dreamscapes from Fajar Domingo, tropical illustrations courtesy of Stevie Anderson and haunting monochromes by Ade Deni Ramdani are among some of the striking highlights.
-Also featuring will be work by Iyas Lawrence, VICE Indonesia’s award-winning art director and photojournalist; Ageless Galaxy, a brand inspired by outer space and exploration; Lexi, an Australian artist drawing inspiration from the mystery and mysticism of Indonesia; Ykha Amelz, an Indonesian illustrator whose work has featured in Elle, NYLON and Harper’s BAZAAR; Makna Creative, Indonesia’s first instagram focused agency; Thebearland (Bima Rizqi) an art director with a diverse artistic style traversing black & white street photography, graphic communication, psychedelic art, collage making and more; Sarita Ibnoe, an experimental art alchemist; and Sanchia, a Jakarta illustrator puts pen to paper as her own unique form of anger management therapy.
+Cartoonish pop-art-like pieces by Wedhar Riyadi, surreal dreamscapes from Fajar Domingo, tropical illustrations courtesy of Stevie Anderson and haunting monochromes by Ade Deni Ramdani were among some of the striking highlights.
+Also featuring was work by Iyas Lawrence, VICE Indonesia’s award-winning art director and photojournalist; Ageless Galaxy, a brand inspired by outer space and exploration; Lexi, an Australian artist drawing inspiration from the mystery and mysticism of Indonesia; Ykha Amelz, an Indonesian illustrator whose work has featured in Elle, NYLON and Harper’s BAZAAR; Makna Creative, Indonesia’s first instagram focused agency; Thebearland (Bima Rizqi) an art director with a diverse artistic style traversing black & white street photography, graphic communication, psychedelic art, collage making and more; Sarita Ibnoe, an experimental art alchemist; and Sanchia, a Jakarta illustrator who puts pen to paper as her own unique form of anger management therapy.